guillaC/SQLiteDiskExplorer/README.md

 SQLiteDiskExplorer is a tool designed to assist you in the efficient management of *your* SQLite files.
 Explore and manage your SQLite files with ease using SQLiteDiskExplorer, Your valuable data is just a scan away !

 ## 📎Key Features
+- **Multi-Drive Scanning:**
+  - Scan multiple drives or hard disks simultaneously.
-- **Explore SQLite Files:** Easily navigate and explore SQLite files stored on disks.
+- **Explore SQLite Files:**
+  - Easily navigate and explore SQLite files stored on disks.
-  - Configure the application to perform targeted term searches within the columns and paths of SQLite files, enabling quick date retrieval.
+  - Configure the application to perform targeted term searches within the columns and paths of SQLite files, enabling quick data retrieval.
 - **User-Friendly Interface:**
   - Intuitive interface that doesn't require extensive technical knowledge.
   - HexViewer